joereynolds/what/README.md

 `what` takes a piped command and gets help for the flags.

-Do you blindly copy commands in and then wonder what the flags do?
+Do you blindly copy commands and then wonder what the flags do?

 Sick of going through 100 pages of unalphabetised flags to find the one you're looking for?